onkar-03/gta-vi-landing-page/README.md

    ```

 4. **Open in your browser**
-   Navigate to `http://localhost:3000` (or the port shown in your terminal) to view the project.
+   Navigate to the port shown in your terminal to view the project.